Codeception/Codeception/docs/05-UnitTests.md

 }
 ```

-To enable the database functionality in the unit tests, make sure the `Db` module is included in the enabled module list
+To enable the database functionality in unit tests, make sure the `Db` module is included
-in the unit.suite.yml configuration file.
+in the `unit.suite.yml` configuration file.
 The database will be cleaned and populated after each test, the same way it happens for acceptance and functional tests.
-If it's not your required behavior, change the settings of the `Db` module for the current suite.
+If that's not your required behavior, change the settings of the `Db` module for the current suite.

 ### Interacting with the Framework

 You should probably not access your database directly if your project already uses ORM for database interactions.
 Why not use ORM directly inside your tests?
-Let's try to write a test using Laravel's ORM Eloquent,
+Let's try to write a test using Laravel's ORM Eloquent.
-for this we need to configure the Laravel5 module.
+For this we need to configure the Laravel5 module.
 We won't need its web interaction methods like `amOnPage` or `see`,
 so let's enable only the ORM part of it:

 ```yaml